jas-li/2024-mini/Design.md

 - Credentials are stored in variables but not committed to GitHub, though future versions should use environment variables for security.

 ## Cloud Upload:
+- Chose Firebase for its simplicity and easy REST API integration.
-- Chose Firebase for cloud storage, uploading response data as JSON using `urequests.post()`.
+- Uploaded response data as JSON using `urequests.post()`.
 - Implemented error handling during the upload to prevent crashes if the upload fails.

 ## Future Considerations: